Interstate 65: Tennessee

-I-65 enters Tennessee from the south near the town of Ardmore and passes through mostly rural territory for 65 mi.
-It then passes Lewisburg.
+I-65 enters Tennessee from the south near the town of Ardmore and passes through mostly rural territory for 65 mi before passing Lewisburg.
 Then it passes close to Columbia and crosses Saturn Parkway, which brings travelers to the town of Spring Hill.
 I-65 then continues on to reach I-840 and progresses until it intersects State Route 96 (SR 96) at Franklin.
 Then the highway goes through Brentwood, and enters Nashville, where it first interchanges with I-440.
 It then has brief concurrences with I-40 and I-24 near downtown Nashville.
 The freeway then meets State Route 155 (SR 155, Briley Parkway), and after passing through Madison, meets SR 386 (Vietnam Veterans Boulevard) in Goodlettsville.
-The freeway then passes through Millersville and White House, and then, close to Portland, crosses into Kentucky.
+The freeway then passes through Millersville and White House, and then crosses into Kentucky near Portland.